 For more information, please contact [point of contact’s phone number, email and mailing address].

-Especially in the case of employee termination, work with legal counsel to make sure your letter covers all the points required under the law.
+Especially in the case of employee termination, you should work with legal counsel to ensure your letter covers all the points required under the law.
 Also consult an HR professional or service provider to determine whether the information in your letter is actionable and clear for an employee to navigate.
-When changing benefits plans that affect most or all of your employees, be especially considerate of the potential impact on morale and productivity in drafting your letter.
+When you’re changing benefits plans that affect most or all of your employees, be especially considerate of the potential impact on morale when you’re drafting your letter.